 The Instructor Experience

-Instructors have the opportunity to gain insight into the student learning experience in their course with weekly, real time feedback from the student partner’s observation of their course.
+Instructors have the opportunity to gain insight into the student learning experience in their course with weekly, real-time feedback from the student partner’s observation of their course.
 To help create a space for supportive, non-evaluative reflection, student partners are not enrolled in the class and can focus their observations solely on the learning experience and not their own performance in the class.
 Instructors have shared that this dynamic is freeing and leads to insightful conversations about their planning, instruction, and assessment.
 Ultimately, the partnership provides a consistent pathway throughout the semester for reflective conversation about the teaching and learning experience.
+Instructors are provided with a $200 supplement to purchase books and other materials toward their own research and professional development.

 Instructors have shared the following feedback about their experience: